regs08/DetectNetMaui/README.txt

 Known issues
 	App  Net Maui
 •	Loading logs is leading to a crash.
-Will need to separate the log receiving logiv and display, I think for now the same var is handling both
+Will need to separate the log receiving log and display, I think for now the same var is handling both
 •	The toggle stream is working but inconsistently.
 Resource issue?
+Partial done works better with running the python script with gunicorn
 •	The display photos page is displaying the test photo
-•	Stream and photos display bounding boxes not specified in selected labels (in config)
+•	Stream and photos displaying bounding boxes not specified in selected labels (in config)